cfjedimaster/pdflibrary/README.md

 ## Getting Started

 Add the library like so: `npm i pdflibrary`.
-(Note for folks who may find this repository before I get a chance to push to npm - I may change tghe name.
+(Note for folks who may find this repository before I get a chance to push to npm - I may change the name.
 Sorry!)

 Next, add it to your code: